EmKare/UCCMobileApp/README.md

 - created a 2nd database (too lazy to fix the database helper)
 - computer froze, so I'm calling it a night
 - fixed an enum bug (Ms and Miss)

+18.4.25
+- started designing
+- had a 10 hr bug "a question sign"
+- 2 screens to go; home and settings
+- might not do a loading screen.
+I'm exhausted